theGreen-Coder/MCTB/GSoC25.md

 ### Hard Divergent Association Task (HardDAT)
 #### <ins>HardDAT results show similarity with DAT despite increased complexity</ins>
 HardDAT is a modified version of DAT, based on this code repository ([link here](https://github.com/lechmazur/divergent)).
-LLMs are given a random list of 20 words (sampled from [5k_common.txt](models/5k_common.txt)), and are asked to generate 25 new words that are semantically different between each other, as well as the given 20 words.
+LLMs are given a random list of 20 words (sampled from [5k_common.txt](models/5k_common.txt)), and are asked to generate 25 new words that are semantically different between each other, as well as the initially given 20 words.
 Additionally, all 25 generated words must begin with a specific letter chosen from the set `"abcdefghiklmnoprstuwy"`.
 The model is asked to do this four times for every letter at different temperature settings (0.5, 1.0, 1.5, and 2.0).
 If curious, the actual prompt can be found in [HardDAT.py](creative_tests/HardDAT.py).
+No prompt variations were used in HardDAT due to the already increased complexity and budget limitations.

 ![Alt text](./results/plots/HardDAT_1.0_robust_.png)

 As shown in Figure 5, `gemini-2.5-flash-lite`, `gemini-2.5-pro`, and `gemini-2.0-flash` generally outperformed `gemini-2.5-flash` and `gemini-2.0-flash-lite` (in some cases with statistical significance).
 Although `gemini-2.0-flash` and `gemini-2.5-flash-lite` achieved a higher median HarDAT score than `gemini-2.5-pro`, the difference was not statistically significant.

 These findings are consistent with previous DAT evaluations.
-Therefore, the results further reinforce the good performance of `gemini-2.5-pro`, and `gemini-2.0-flash`.
+Therefore, the results further reinforce the good performance of `gemini-2.5-pro`, and `gemini-2.0-flash` in DAT type tests.
 In Figure 6, a plot of `gemini-2.0-flash`'s HardDAT scores can be observed for each of the letters.
 Note that each letter was only evaluated at four different temperature settings with no repetitions (due to budget constraints).
 Therefore, results are only indicative and further experimentation is require to draw proper conclusions.

 ![Alt text](./results/plots/HardDAT_gemini-2.0-flash_by_letter_boxplot_.png)